Tackling Brain Fog: Six Steps You Can Take Now

 "Brain fog is one health issue that I believe may be the most overlooked and taken the least seriously, despite the fact that it causes so much disruption in people's lives."

 Do you have days when feel like you’re walking around in a fog?
 You have difficulty thinking, concentrating, or forming thoughts, and your thinking feels muddled or slow?
 If so, then you have brain fog and increasing bouts of it can become serious over time.

-In Part I of a two-part video series on brain fog, Dr. Nancy discusses six well-known and one less well-known causes of brain fog.
+In Part I of a two-part video series on brain fog, Dr. Nancy discusses six well-known causes of brain fog, and one less well-known cause.

 - 00:45: Brain fog is not taken seriously enough

 - 01:24: This problem falls through the cracks of modern medicine

 - 02:13: You don't have to suffer with brain fog forever!

 - 03:04: Many conditions that cause brain fog have one thing in common: inflammation

 - 04:01: Neuroinflammation is called Leaky Brain Syndrome